Home | Tips | Library | Other Authors | Other WP Sites | Writer's Links | Contact | Site Map | Donate

 "Two-key" macros can help organize related macros or tasks under a common keystroke combination.

-Press one shortcut key combination (e.g., Alt+z) to play the macro, then a second key (e.g., "1") to perform some action.
+You then can use the same shortcut key combination (e.g., Alt+z) to play the macro, and then separately press any one of several alphanumeric keys (e.g., "1") or menu choices to perform some action.

 Related pages -